daniel-centore/ParlerScraper/README.md

 *   Compressed − This is the main format used within their API for, e.g., creation times.
 It is the year, month, day, hour (0-23), minutes, seconds \
 e.g. `20200624154405`
 *   Extended − These are used as pagination keys in the Parler API.
 It is a UTC ISO8601 Timestamp with an underscore and an additional number.
-It is not totally clear what the purpose of the additional number is, but they appear to be monotonically increasing with time, suggesting each action might increase a global counter which is then used for deduplicating within a particular millisecond.
+It is not totally clear what the purpose of the additional number is, but they appear to be monotonically increasing within a context (e.g. post paginations) since mid-2019.
+Exceptions exist before that.
+This suggests that each action might increase a global counter which is then used for pagination key deduplication.
 This is just an educated guess and right now setting it to `0` when issuing API requests seems to work just fine.\
 e.g. `2020-10-23T18:04:50.105Z_159130735`

 ### Parler Numbers